vocdoni/docs/src/architecture/libraries-tooling.md

 ## DVote Rust

 A Rust library that provides fast and performant functions to compute Ethereum wallets, Poseidon hashes, encrypt and decrypt data and generate ZK Proofs on modest hardware.
-These expenside computations need the lightest implementation possible, and DVote Rust serves exactly this purpose.
+These expensive computations need the lightest implementation possible, and DVote Rust serves exactly this purpose.

 - See [DVote Rust on GitHub](https://github.com/vocdoni/dvote-rs)